travmik/ZenTabs/Readme.md

 ## [ZenTabs](https://github.com/travmik/ZenTabs)
-## Overview
-Zen Tabs is a [Sublime Text 2](http://www.sublimetext.com/2) plugin that helps you to keep you tab bar in Zen.
+Zen Tabs is a [Sublime Text 2](http://www.sublimetext.com/2)/[3](http://www.sublimetext.com/3) plugin that helps you to keep you tab bar in Zen.
 How often do you see something like this?
 ![FFFFUUUUUU](https://dl.dropboxusercontent.com/u/22258694/ZenTabs/ZenTabs-FFUUU.jpg)
 Now it stops!